LazaroQueiroz/wvim/README.md

 - `x` - delete current character
 - `w` - move to next word
 - `b` - move to previous word
+- `r<new char>` - replaces the character under the cursor for the new char typed

 The commands below cannot be used with multipliers